-Jasper is an electrical engineer with Northrop Grumman in Chandler, Arizona, and she works on Northrop Grumman’s new OmegA rocket.
+Jasper is an electrical engineer with Northrop Grumman in Chandler, Arizona.
 In her spare time, she makes rocket-themed art and jewelry using the latest 3D printing technologies.
 Through her art, Jasper shares her passion for space with children and adults, and teaches 3D printing at HeatSync Labs, a maker space, in nearby Mesa.

 How long have you been with Northrop Grumman?

 I joined Northrop Grumman in 2009, so I’ve been with the company for more than ten years.
 I was hired after graduating from the University of Idaho with my electrical engineering degree.
 I was happy to begin my career here, I’ve had the opportunity to work on some cool projects, and of course rockets!

 How did you become interested in space?

 As far back as I can remember I’ve always been excited about space.
 I spent a lot of time building and launching model rockets as a young girl.
 I made my own propellant, too.
 I blew up stuff all the time – you could get away with anything on a dairy farm, especially back then!

 I went into engineering because I’ve always had a knack for electronics and taking things apart to see how they worked and putting them back together.
 I was fortunate to find a mentor who was an engineer and she was also into pyrotechnics like me, so I decided to become an electrical engineer.

 What kinds of things do you do here at Northrop Grumman?

 For the past six-and–a-half years, I supported the Antares program, specifically the first stage, which is a liquid stage.